Acucarinho/Doppel/README.md

 ## Notes

 - **Note:** For Route53 logs, you need to enable Resolver Query Logs and configure an S3 bucket or CloudWatch Logs.

+## Why Cloudflare Sucks

+Cloudflare is often praised for its security, DDoS protection, and performance features.
+But the reality is, many of the services they charge for are things that can be done for free with a little effort and the right tools.

+Cloudflare has a feature called Logpush, but guess what: they only offer it on their Enterprise plan.
+This means you have to pay a premium fee just to access the logs.
+But you can easily set up Bind9 on your own VPS to log DNS queries, completely free.

+## To-Do List

+- [ ] Fast-Flux for IP and domain rotation
+- [ ] Providing false information to the IDS
+- [ ] Fake DoH/HTTP server for IDSs that use DoH